Verblendet.

 Der Dr. ist weg.
 Die Diskussion fängt erst an.

-New basic right in Germany – “the privacy and integrity of information processing systems”.
+“The privacy and integrity of information processing systems”

 Striking down state (Land) legislation from Nordrhein-Westfalia that allowed the use of trojan software to spy on individual’s computers, the German constitutional court (Bundesvrfassungsgericht) has derived from the fundamental legal premises of the German constutiton a new basic right to “privacy and integrity of information processing systems” (my quick and dirty translation).
 As a basic right, it can only be infringed given very specific circumstances – in this case, the court explicitly mentioned “specific” threats to the life and liberty of individuals, or “concrete” threats to the state.